magenbrot/icinga2slack/README.md

 # icinga2slack

-Python script to post Icinga2 notifications to you slack workspace.
+Python script to post Icinga2 notifications to your slack workspace.
 It was tested with Icinga2, but it should work with little modifications on Icinga/Nagios, too.

 ## PREREQUISITES